ealtintas/whoavail/README.md

 You may also use a command like "tee -a filename.csv" with pipe to see the output on screen while capturing it into a file...

-May also capture the whois output in a text file, using the param --capture
+Captures the whois output in a text file named as DATE-TIME_domainname.whois_out.

 ## Usage samples: